hreikin/hreikin.github.io/content/self-hosted-wiki.md

 ## What Is BookStack?

-BookStack is an amazing piece of Open Source wiki software and I absolutely love it, I am using BookStack at home to host information and guides I have followed for various topics along with course related material to help with my studying.
-It is an easy to use, self hosted platform for organising and storing information that has a very simple, yet very powerful and full featured UI.
-A better description of BookStack which I have taken from the projects [GitHub Page](https://github.com/BookStackApp/BookStack) is below.
+BookStack is an amazing piece of Open Source wiki software and I absolutely love it, I am using BookStack at home to host information and guides I have followed for various topics along with course-related material to help with my studying.
+It is an easy-to-use, self-hosted platform for organising and storing information that has a very simple, yet very powerful and full-featured UI.
+A better description of BookStack which I have taken from the project's [GitHub Page](https://github.com/BookStackApp/BookStack) is below.

 >BookStack is an opinionated wiki system that provides a pleasant and simple out-of-the-box experience.
 New users to an instance should find the experience intuitive and only basic word-processing skills should be required to get involved in creating content on BookStack.
 The platform should provide advanced power features to those that desire it but they should not interfere with the core simple user experience.
 >